 It actually does not surprises me how people, who are paying for IT Infrastructure, easily lose the clear view of the pure feasibility of the IT infrastructure they are paying for.
-This is simply because the subject itself is (very) high tech, and the sheer quantity of detail is even more overwhelming.
+This is simply because the subject itself is (very) high tech, and the sheer quantity of detail is even more overwhelming than a naked price.

-So … (long time ago), I made a very simple “System Feasibility Index” to keep everybody calm and in-line, whenever discussing IT infrastructure design and options.
-Money involved here can be very high sums, and there is always nervous stake holders wanting to know there-and-then, the quick and accurate answer to the proverbial: “How much will it cost me” question.
+Please understand.
+The money involved here can be very high sums, and there is always nervous stakeholders wanting to know there-and-then, the quick and accurate answer to the proverbial: “How much will it cost me”?

 I have seen many good architects, sweating and stuttering on meetings, just because they could not calculate (on the spot) rough estimates of their whiteboard diagrams.
 Regardless of the fact they have actually presented very good TA’s, invented (actually) there and then on the meetings.

 The Core Concept

 This “beck of the envelope” calculations core concept is really very simple, and some may very well argue too basic.
 But, I am claiming, still, it gives us true, albeit high-level indication of the feasibility of IT infrastructure solutions.